sk518x/ai-chatbot-comparison/README.md

 The ELIZA chatbot was customized by modifying and extending its response rules.
 Changes include:

 - Added new input patterns
-- Improved response phrasing to be more natural
+- Improved response phrasing to be more natural and less repetitive
-- Improved phrasing and reduced repetitive responses
 - Added context-relevant follow-up questions

 ## Comparison & Observations